 Who are we?

-We are a group of Canadian Nepalis and Friends of Nepal, concerned about the lack of health care facilities in much of rural Nepal.
+We are Canadian Nepalis and Friends of Nepal, concerned about the lack of paramedics and health care education and services in rural Nepal.

 In August 2005, a steering group was set up for CNMS.
 It has been a long road, but since then we have achieved charity registration (#859619165RR0001), and formed a co-operative arrangement with PHeCT Nepal, a Nepali NGO in Kathmandu, for project management.
 Recently, we have also worked with other NGOs in our search for potential candidates for our paramedic training sponsorship.
 These partners include; Lions Club of Kathmandu, HEAL Nepal, Canadian Jesuits International and Mountain Village Development Board, Bajhang.

 We are committed to assisting villages in rural Nepal to acquire health care workers.
 With village involvement and support, we will provide scholarships to train paramedics to return to their village to provide care where none may now exist.
 The village is to participate in candidate selection and commit to post-training support.
 With this model, we hope to foster a sense of local involvement and project ownership.